Controlling Chaotic Maps using Next-Generation Reservoir Computing: Results

+Although the modeling error of the NG-RC is very small for learning the H\'{e}non map, this might not be true for every system.
 To explore this possibility, we include modeling error to our controller and perform the same $P_{U1}\rightarrow P_{U2}$ control task as in Fig. \ref{fig:sweep_K_and_noise_rmse}.
 The modeling error is added to the NG-RC by perturbing the learned weights after the training phase with the additive term ${\bf{\delta W}}$ so that ${\bf{\hat W}} \rightarrow {\bf{\hat W}} + {\bf{\delta W}}$.
 This perturbation is equivalent to the additive modeling error $\epsilon$ shown in Eq. \ref{eq:MLoutputFxWu}.
-Note that ${\bf{\delta W}}$ has as many components as ${\bf{\hat W}}$, each of which is randomly sampled from a 0 mean normal distribution with standard deviation $\sigma_{\bf{\delta W}}$ and held constant during the control phase.
-Here, we choose $\sigma_{\bf{\delta W}} = \sigma_{d}$, \textit{i.e.,} both the noise and the modeling perturbation have the same strength.
+Note that ${\bf{\delta W}}$ has as many components as ${\bf{\hat W}}$, each of which is randomly sampled from a normal distribution with zero mean and standard deviation $\sigma_{\bf{\delta W}}$ and held constant during the control phase.
+Here, we choose $\sigma_{\bf{\delta W}} = \sigma_{d}$, i.e., both the noise and the modeling perturbation have the same strength.
 As shown in Fig. \ref{fig:sweep_K_and_noise_and_modeling_rmse}, which is obtained using the same procedures used to obtain Fig. \ref{fig:sweep_K_and_noise_rmse}, the controller displays robustness to both noise and modeling error similar to when only noise is present (Fig. \ref{fig:sweep_K_and_noise_rmse}).
 Here, the RMSE dependence on $K$ is less smooth than in the previous case.
 One possible reason is that the control law is strongly based on the learned weights, which implies that the controller noise sensitivity increases with the modeling error.
-Also, the minimum RMSE for this case increase by a factor of $1.6$ in comparison to the case where only noise is applied, which is expected because the controller has two sources of noise.
+The minimum RMSE for this task is roughly $1.6$ times larger in comparison with the case where only noise is applied, which is expected because the controller has two sources of noise.
 Moreover, the range of $K$ where the control is stable is preserved.
-These results indicate that the NG-RC-based controller is robust to random disturbances.